Sunday, October 14, 2012

 *The recipe I used calls for 1/2 cup of oil - which is how much I used.
 I found that the muffins are too oily though - so I recommend starting with 1/3 cup and then if when you are stirring the oat and flour mixtures together, you find the batter is too dry, you can always add a bit more oil.

-This is my 4-cup measuring cup that served as my second bowl for this
+This is my 4-cup measuring cup that served as my second bowl for this recipe - I'm all for cutting down on dishes for the clean up after! |

-And see how nicely you can pour your oat mixture into the flour mixture
+And see how nicely you can pour your oat mixture into the flour mixture when you're pouring from a giant measuring cup? |

 Here is your perfect chance to make the perfect oatmeal chocolate chip muffin.
 Trust me, these muffins taste just as good as they look.
 Actually, you may want to double this recipe, because realistically, how long will 12 muffins even last?
 I baked these muffins on Saturday (because weekend baking is the best kind of baking) and they're already disappearing quickly!
 I'm going to share my exciting news with your right now dear readers (if you've made it this far): I baked these muffins right after I booked my flight to London!
 I'm not leaving for a few weeks, but I'll be away for nearly a month - so maybe start to look forward to a post on tea and crumpets?
 Or some other British delicacies?